 So when I remembered for him that the man was coming today to make final his final place of residency and that he would have to write a big check he remembered none of it and stated he might refuse to have anything to do with it.

 But when he finally signed the deed of his next home, he remembered the first home - the one he began in, the nice place in Brooklyn before abject poverty and his father's rage crushed the life out of his heart, the kindness out of his brother and the hope out of his sisters.
-Before that all happened, his family were rich enough to own a phone.
+Before that all happened, his family was rich enough to own a phone.

 "Dad, what was your phone number in Brooklyn?"